 Well, you must consider this an important business decision and in fact, an investment because if you don’t, you will end up spending more.
 Let us show you few statistics to prove our point –

-- As per a research by Cambridge University’s business school, companies around the world spend more than $300 billion for the process debugging their software.
+- As per research by Cambridge University’s business school, companies around the world spend more than $300 billion for the process of debugging their software.
 If it did not yield those results, the amount of money spent would be considerably less.

-- For example, the stock price for companies with software failure fell about 4 percent on an average and 7 percent after more failure
+- For example, the stock price for companies with software failure fell about 4 percent on average and 7 percent after more failure

 - As per IBM, it costs around 4 to 5 times more to fix a software bug after the release rather than during the development process.